Kentucky Derby Museum

-The 25th anniversary of the Kentucky Derby Museum in 2010 was marked with a $5.5 million renovation which dramatically transformed the Museum’s interior from top to bottom.
+In 2010, the Kentucky Derby Museum’s 25th Anniversary was marked with a $5.5 million renovation which dramatically transformed the Museum’s interior from top to bottom.
 The Museum embraced the renovation project after a severe flash flood devastated the main floor exhibits and lower level offices in August of 2009.
-During the nine months of closure, the Museum created all new themes, developed research and embraced the mission to engage, educate and excite everyone about the extraordinary experience that is the Kentucky Derby.
+During the nine months of closure, the Museum created all new exhibits and themes, developed research and embraced the mission to engage, educate and excite everyone about the extraordinary experience that is the Kentucky Derby.

-The Museum has welcomed more than 4 million visitors from all over the world including celebrities Bo Derek, Steven Spielberg, Kate Capshaw, Muhammad Ali, Sigourney Weaver, Gene Simmons, Susan St. James, Dick Eversoll, President Mikhail Gorbachev and First Minister of Scotland.
-(See feature exhibit, "Stars of the Stands," which focuses on how fame and celebrity transformed the Kentucky Derby into an iconic event)
+The Museum has welcomed more than four million visitors from all over the world including celebrities Bo Derek, Steven Spielberg, Kate Capshaw, Muhammad Ali, Sigourney Weaver, Gene Simmons, Susan St. James, Dick Ebersol, President Mikhail Gorbachev and First Minister of Scotland to name a few.
+(See feature exhibit, "Stars of the Stands," which focuses on how fame and celebrity transformed the Kentucky Derby into the iconic event that it is today.)

 The Kentucky Derby Museum, in addition to preserving the history of the Kentucky Derby, offers so much more to the community.
-The education department offers a free kids program to all public and parochial schools within the states of Indiana and Kentucky.
-Through this program, students learn about the economics, history and significance of the Kentucky Derby.
+The education department offers free educational programs to all public and parochial schools within the states of Kentucky and Indiana that focus on Core Academic standards.
+Through these programs, students learn about the economics, history and significance of the Kentucky Derby.
 Another major contribution to the community is the Backside Learning Center.
 With advocacy from the Museum, the BLC was founded in June of 2004 to provide educational opportunities and other resources to backside workers.